-As principal employer of staff within the NATS group, the directors' decisions in the year had regard both to its subsidiaries and the workforce.
+As principal employer of staff within the NATS group, the directors' decisions in the year had regard both to its subsidiaries and the company's employees.
 In so doing, the directors also acted in the interests of the parent company and its ultimate shareholders.

-Prior to the outbreak of Covid, the directors took decisions in service of the company's people strategy, which is to attract, develop and retain the highly skilled and increasingly diverse workforce the subsidiaries need to meet the demands of the industry.
-The company also engaged directly with the contractor workforce on changes in off-payroll working rules.
-Finally, a digital workplace enabled more effective collaboration and communication across the workforce.
+The company's people strategy is to attract, develop and retain the highly skilled and increasingly diverse and inclusive workforce the subsidiaries need to meet the demands of the industry.

-Following the outbreak of Covid, the directors' priority was the safety and wellbeing of the workforce to enable subsidiaries to maintain a safe and resilient air traffic control service for their airline and airport customers.
+Since the outbreak of Covid, the directors' priority has been the safety and wellbeing of employees to enable subsidiaries to maintain a safe and resilient air traffic control service for their airline and airport customers.
 The directors, in collaboration with NERL and NATS Services, actioned changes in operational working practices and home working, focussed on mental health and wellbeing and ensured regular communications to staff on business developments.
 To protect the workforce critical facilities were identified for safety, hygiene and maintenance activities including airport towers, engineering systems and key sites.
-Consultations also took place with trades unions on staff furloughing, pay and benefits, and a voluntary redundancy programme.
-The latter reflecting fewer flights and therefore less income for subsidiaries for a number of years.
+Consultations also took place with trades unions on staff furloughing, pay and benefits, and voluntary redundancy and redeployment terms.